OlivierSohn/hamazed/BACKLOG.md

+- use separate processes for server and client?
+Pro : garbage collection of client does not influence server garbage collection, so game scheduling may become more stable because on the server there is less stuff to collect.

 - fix display of level

-- fix order of displayed ammos changing according to last ship that fired

 - add player name in front of corresponding ammo